Yeromenko-Kateryna/saucedemo-playwright-v2/README.md

 # SauceDemo Playwright QA Automation Portfolio

-SauceDemo Playwright QA Automation Portfolio is an end-to-end UI test automation project for the SauceDemo demo e-commerce application.
+[SauceDemo](https://www.saucedemo.com/) is a demo e-commerce application used in this project as the application under test.

-The project demonstrates practical QA Automation skills: test design, stable locator strategy, cross-browser execution, reusable test helpers, documented exploratory testing, evidence-backed bug reporting, and CI execution with GitHub Actions.
+This repository contains end-to-end UI automation for SauceDemo using Playwright and TypeScript.

-This project was built as a portfolio project for a Junior QA Automation Engineer role.
+The project demonstrates practical QA Automation skills: test design, stable locator strategy, cross-browser execution, reusable test helpers, exploratory testing, evidence-backed bug reporting, and continuous integration with GitHub Actions.

 ---